Skip to content

 See: Caisse Alliance helps power up Farquhar Island Lighthouse

-Hence the need to get interested parties to The Breeze’s new website to participate in the survey.
+Hence there is a need to get interested parties to The Breeze’s new website to participate in the survey.
 “And this will give guidance to the developers so that we can build custom to what people want as opposed to building something first and then trying to sell.”

 Survey questions include the number of bedrooms an owner would be interested in, if there is interest in a rooftop patio, a boat slip, and other questions regarding amenities, style, and layout of the suites.